If there’s one place you’ve heard about in Patagonia, bets are it’s Torres del Paine National Park.

 However, you can also visit Torres del Paine National Park for day hikes, a great option if you:

-a) you don’t fancy lugging a backpack around with you
+a) don’t fancy lugging a backpack around with you

-b) fancy staying in more luxurious accommodations, or
+b) want to stay in more luxurious accommodations, or

 c) just don’t have the five days required for hiking the W.